corbett/QuantumComputing/README.md

 Pr(|10>)=1.000000;
 ```

-# Working with Individual States and gates
+## Working with Individual States and gates

-Or by directly working with individual states and gates.
 Note that states are combined by using the Kronecker product.
 Gates that operate on entangled states are composed from individual qubit acting gates by the Kronecker product of the gate with the Identity.
-See the internals of qc.apply_gate or qc.apply_two_qubit_gate_CNOT for general examples, or feel free to use them instead.
+See the internals of ```qc.apply_gate``` or ```qc.apply_two_qubit_gate_CNOT``` for general examples, or feel free to use them instead.

 ```
 # Swap Qubits example IBM tutorial Section IV, Page 1